SPAM – Part 4

 • If you use Outlook 365, 2016, 2013, 2010, or 2007, images are blocked by default.
 Never ask Outlook to display images from senders you don’t recognise, and you should be safe from most tracking pixels.

-• If you use Mail for Mac, images display by default, but setting is optional.
+• If you use Mail for Mac, images display by default, but the setting is optional.
 With Mail for Mac open, click Mail and select Preferences.
-Then, click the Viewing tab, and uncheck the box that says “Load remote content in messages.”
+Then, click the Viewing tab and uncheck the box labeled “Load remote content in messages.”

 Hide Your Email Address

-It’s a sad fact; as more people have your email address, the more spam you’ll get.
+It’s a sad fact: the more people have your email address, the more spam you’ll receive.
 So keep your address as hidden as possible.

 Unless it is necessary, don’t publish it on the web.
-If it is necessary, use a disposable address for the purpose.
+If necessary, use a disposable address for this purpose.

 If you absolutely have to publish your email address online, at least write it in a nontraditional format (e.g., name [at] domain [dot] com).
-Humans can figure out what your email address, but it’s more difficult for scrapers , spiders , and crawlers.
+Humans can figure out what your email address is, but it’s more difficult for scrapers, spiders, and crawlers.

 Train Your Junk Mail Filters

-All good email applications, and some web based email applications have their own version of ‘Junk’ mail filtering.
+All good email applications, as well as some web-based email applications, have their version of ‘Junk’ mail filtering.

 When a spam email makes its way into your inbox, never just delete it.
 Always mark it as spam.
 This is how the automatic spam filters learn to identify spam and filter it out.